PratikBingewar/PratikBingewar/README.md

 ### Hi there, my name is Pratik Bingewar.
 ## I'm a Teacher, Developer and Project Guide !!
-- Master in Scientific Computing
+- I have done Masters in Scientific Computing
 - Project Guide in various colleges and institutions in India
 - 🖖 Internet of things and Machine Learning Enthusiast
 - 🌱 I’m currently learning LKD- linux kernel dev.